FirasAbouzahr/DOI-MachineLearning/README.md

 Now, let's run UMAP.py.
 UMAP.py starts by allowing us to choose which features we want to cluster with UMAP, which by default is set to what was used in our report (and found to yield the best result): charge, NCD, and channelID.
-Then it actually calls upon umap.UMAP() given by the UMAP package with a few preset parameters: metric=``chebyshev`` and n\_components = 3, again the same parameters our studies illustrated to yield the best results (see Section \ref{sec:UMAP}) \cite{UMAP}.
+Then it actually calls upon umap.UMAP() given by the UMAP package with a few preset parameters: metric=``chebyshev`` and n\_components = 3, again the same parameters our studies illustrated to yield the best results (see Section UMAP in my thesis above).
 UMAP.py also gives one the option to plot the clustering with the boolean variable, show\_projection.

 ```